bmschmidt/bare-bones-blog/README.md

 out way to write performant, accessible, standards-oriented web sites that use Javascript as a templating language, prioritize accessibility and quick build times (unlike, say, Jekyll) and avoid the bloated abstractions of React.
-Writing in Svelte components is about as close as you can get nowadays to actually using the things you'd learn in a web dev class about CSS, HTML, and Javascript.
+Writing in Svelte components is about as close as you can get nowadays to actually using the things you'd learn in a web dev class about a, HTML, and Javascript.

 The real point here is to be able to do neat things inside the blocks.
 For some examples, see the [`pandoc-svelte-components`](https://github.com/bmschmidt/pandoc-svelte-components) library I use